yaoxufeng/DACompression/ReadMe.md

-## This is a Domain Adaptation and Model Compression project supervised by professor Bei Yu and his Phd Yuzhe Ma
+## This is a Domain Adaptation and Model Compression project supervised by professor Bei Yu and his Phd Yuzhe Ma in cuhk